 Rather than set new year resolutions at the start of the year, set goals or dreams to aspire to and plan them out.
 Think about your ideal day, what would your ideal day look like?
 Ask yourself questions that guide you to think about your values and your goals.

 Goals don’t need to start on a specific day or time.
 You don’t need to wait.
 When you have a goal you wish to achieve start by taking action towards it.

 Set yourself up to succeed.

 One of the best ways to set yourself up to succeed is to plan out your goal.
-Your New Year goal may be a current life goal your working towards or it may be a new goal you’d like to start.
+Your New Year goal may be a current life goal you are working towards or a new goal you’d like to start.
 To set yourself up, prepare yourself by giving the goal some thought.